mcp-policy-server

 Give your Claude Code subagents instant, token-efficient access to your team's standards, guidelines, and best practices.

-Stop copying entire policy documents into prompts.
-Reference specific sections with compact § notation and let subagents fetch exactly what they need, when they need it.
+Stop polluting your context by putting all your agent guidelines into CLAUDE.md or each subagent definition.
+Reference specific rules with compact § notation and let subagents fetch exactly what they need, when they need it.

 Why Use This?